 The elasticity of instore visibility

 Let’s get academic for a moment.
 Elasticity refers to the degree to which consumers change consumption in response to change in another variable.
 It is often used to assess the changing consumption as a result of a change in price.
-Price elasticity suggests that demand for a product can be affected by its price.
+Price elasticity suggests that demand for a product can be affected by price.

 Marketing elasticity measures the sensitivity to changes in marketing spend.
 It measures the campaign's efficiency in generating incremental sales.
 A positive marketing elasticity indicates that an increase in marketing leads to a rise in demand.

 Shelf-space-elasticity has been studied since the 1960, both with consistent and ambiguous findings.
-On average, shelf-space-elasticity is estimated between 1.17 and 1.20, depending on product, category, location, store format, … In others, if shelf allocation doubles, demand will increase by an average 17 to 20%, with stronger increase for impulse-sensitive items.
+On average, shelf-space-elasticity is estimated between 1.17 and 1.20, depending on product, category, location, store format, … In others, if shelf allocation doubles, demand will rise by an average 17 to 20%, with stronger increase for impulse-sensitive items.
 And the elasticity is stronger when increasing than decreasing shelf-space!

 The efficiency of POP display materials

 Because sales is the crux of retail, display initiatives are often put in the category of sales promotion.
 Therefore, ROI is the traditional metric to evaluate.
-But more importantly, because displays are polyvalent solutions without limits, ROI ensures that the efforts are in tone with the financial viability of the products on display within a particular shop environment.
-Therefore, marketers calculate if the benefits, expressed in extra profit generated, outweigh the costs of the investment.
+But more importantly, because displays are polyvalent solutions without limits, ROI ensures that the efforts are in tone with the financial viability of the offering on display within a particular shop environment.
+Therefore, marketers calculate if the benefits, expressed in extra profit generated, outweigh the cost of the investment.